1994 - Honor Among Thugz + Exodus

 Very famous picture from this set.

-Pictures of the Promo version of Thug Life Volume One, before "Runnin" being dropped
+Pictures of the Promo version of Thug Life Volume One, before "Runnin" being replaced by "Stay True"

 From left to right : Mopreme, Macadoshis, Tupac, Big Syke, Rated R